 In Brazil in 2017, the Laboratory of Financial Innovation (LAB) was established to bring public and private entities together to create and develop financial instruments and initiatives focused on sustainable development.
 The initiative is led by the Inter-American Development Bank in partnership with the Brazilian Securities and Exchange Commission (CVM) and the Brazilian Development Association.
-The LAB has organised its working groups around four main themes: green bonds; green finance; financial instruments for social impact; and fintech.
-In 2018, Central Bank of Brazil introduced new regulations requiring local pension funds to consider ESG factors, whenever possible- an extension of the previous rule, introduced in 2009, that required the funds' investment policies to mention if principles of environmental and social responsibility had been considered.
+The LAB has organized its working groups around four main themes: green bonds; green finance; financial instruments for social impact; and fintech.
+In 2018, Central Bank of Brazil introduced new regulations requiring local pension funds to consider ESG factors, whenever possible- an extension of the previous rule, introduced in 2009, that required the funds' investment policies to mention if principles of environmental and social responsibility had been considered.11

 Similarly, Argentina and Chile have both sought to improve the standard of non-financial reporting with the introduction of "comply or explain" models for sustainability related disclosures.
 In both markets, national financial reporting, accounting and auditing standards are benchmarked against international standards, such as The Global Reporting Initiative (GRI).
 In Argentina, the Professional Council in Economic Sciences of Argentina (FACPCE) established specific criteria for the preparation and presentation of the Social Balance, benchmarked against the GRI's Sustainability Reporting Guidelines.
-Additionally, in September 2018, Argentina's Securities and Exchange Commission (the CNV) launched its Green, Social and Sustainable Guidelines through a public consultation process.
-At this time, the consultation has reached its last stage, and the guidelines will be officially approved very soon.
-The Guidelines aim to offer both the market and potential issuers a set of good practices and standards aligned with the best international criteria, to foster the development of social, sustainable and green emissions.
-In 2015, the Chilean Comisión para el Mercado Financiero (CMF)issued rules for the disclosure of information related to corporate governance practices by listed companies.
+During 2017 and 2018, two banks (Banco Galicia and Banco BICE) as well as two provinces (Jujuy and La Rioja) issued green bonds, purchased by international investors, International Finance Corporation (IFC) and Inter-American Development Bank (IDB), for a total amount of \$540 million.
+In March 2019, Argentina's Securities and Exchange Commission (the CNV) issued its Green, Social and Sustainable Guidelines The Guidelines aim to offer both the market and potential issuers a set of good practices and standards aligned with the best international criteria, to foster the development of social, sustainable and green emissions.
+Additionally, in 2018 the CNV approved and ESG rating methodology, and a local stock exchange (BYMA) launched a sustainability index.
+BYMA is also planning to launch a market trading segment for products complying with the CNV guidelines in the near future.
+In 2015, the Chilean Comisión para el Mercado Financiero (CMF) issued rules for the disclosure of information related to corporate governance practices by listed companies.
 The disclosure rules are similarly benchmarked against international standards, e.g., ISO 26000:2010 and IIRC's disclosure principles, and place added emphasis on embedding socially responsible practices into a company's decision making.
 The reporting of ESG issues by issuers of securities in Chile has been approached in two different ways.
 First, by establishing requirements for the exchange-traded companies to explain, on an annual basis, whether they are adopting the corporate governance practices related to ESG issues (provided for in the rules regarding operation, organization and training of directors; management of risks including those related to sustainability; and drafting and dissemination of reports, using GRI and other standards).
 Second, by imposing the obligation of providing, in the Annual Report, information on salary gaps and diversity in a separate section named Sustainability.
 Both regulations are currently under review in order to progress in the adoption of best practices in the reporting of ESG matters.